spl1nes/blog/content/solutions/ongoing/Bubble_Detector/20220101_Bubble_Detector_en.md

 * Estimate bubble size
 * Estimate bubble quantity
+* Filter by bubble size
-* Estimate total bubble volume
+* Filter by bubble circularity
-* Analyze images containing multiple liquid containers
+* Works with images and camera input
+* Automatically log images from camera input based on thresholds

 ## Legal